<< Click to Display Table of Contents >> Navigation: Payroll Module > Payroll - Further Topics > NSSA |

 NOTHING TO PREVIEW If the organization has a number of payrolls that are being consolidated then it would be possible to print the NSSA report from that consolidation payroll. |

-NSSA payroll details are generated in Belina Payroll on a NSSA P4 form and transferred to NSSA using the NSSA portal.
-The purpose of the P4 is to ensure that the NSSA employee and employer contributions are credited to the correct account within NSSA and that there is a correct apportionment of funds between NSSA and WCIF.
+NSSA payroll details in Belina Payroll are produced in the NSSA P4 form format and uploaded to the NSSA portal.
+The purpose of the NSSA P4 is to ensure that there is a correct apportionment of funds between NSSA POBS contributions and the Accident Prevention and Workers’ Compensation Scheme (APWCS).

 If you have made adjustments to NSSA using a separate NSSA adjustment code then this code may be included on the report.
 If you setup your NSSA adjustment Transaction Code under the category ‘Deduction - Pension’ then it is a simple matter of setting up that report to take into account the Transaction Code.